Which Debts to Pay When You Cannot Pay Them All

 - Utility payments.
 Utility payments are also important, especially during the winter months.
 If you cannot pay the entire bill each month, then try to pay the smallest amount needed to avoid disconnection of your services.
 Disconnection can lead to many problems, including eviction.
 If you get disconnected, you may have to pay a reconnection fee to get your utilities back.
 The Low-Income Energy Assistance Program (LIEAP) and Energy Share both help low-income Montanans pay their energy bills during the winter months.
 Both programs are run by the Rocky Mountain Development Council.
-For more information on LIEAP and Energy Share, call the Rocky Mountain Development Council at 406-447-1625. [add link to public benefits section on sidebar if there's something on these programs there]
+For more information on LIEAP and Energy Share, call the Rocky Mountain Development Council at 406-447-1625.
+There is also additional information available on these programs here.

 - Car payments.
 Car payments are important if you need your car to get to work or for some other important reason.
 Also, remember to keep current on your vehicle registration and auto insurance; failure to do so can lead to big debts if you get into an accident.
 If your car is not a necessity, then you should think about selling it and getting rid of the extra monthly payment.